RLBot/RLBotPack/RLBotPack/50-50-MiniGame/README.md

 Simply be the first to touch the ball outside the middle circle.

-- Requires state setting enabled in the 'Extras'
+- Requires state setting enabled in 'Extras'

 **Recommended, but non-essential settings**
 - Respawn Time: Disable goal reset
 - Tickrate: 120
 - Map: Mannfield for clear center circle

-Omus is now playable (pictured at 0.5B steps).
-It has come a long way, check it out at 4B steps or about 8years of training time https://imgur.com/a/g49BqKz
+Omus is now playable in the botpack!
+It has come a long way since the above video which was 0.5B steps.
+See it now out at 4B steps or about 8years of training time https://imgur.com/a/g49BqKz
-You can play it in the botpack!